-I’m not exactly sure why the creators of National Write a Business Plan Month, which kicked off Saturday, chose December for this endeavor.
+I’m not exactly sure why the creators of National Write a Business Plan Month chose December for this endeavor.
 After all, it’s not like there’s nothing else going on this month.
 Even if you leave out religious observances, there are still all those year-end activities both work- and play-related.
 Seems like a slower month might be more effective, but they didn’t ask me.
 In observance of WBPM, I’ll be publishing a post or two each week on a related topic.
 Here's the first.

 Establish your business plan's big picture

 Before you start drafting the various sections of your business plan, set the right stage.
 Step back and think more broadly.
-We use a tool called the Content-Purpose-Audience® Strategy to compile this information:
+We use a tool called the People-Information-Goals® Strategy to compile this information.

 - Define your audience carefully.
 It’s not all investors, it’s "Investors who…" something.
 And those investors have 3 or 4 big questions that you should consider addressing right up front, so jot those down – even if you’re kind-of guessing.